Courtney Love: 1964–1982: Childhood and education

-Love spent her early years in Haight-Ashbury, San Francisco, until her parents divorced in 1970.
-In a custody hearing, her mother, as well as one of her father's girlfriends, testified that Hank had dosed Courtney with LSD when she was a toddler.
+In 1970, Love's parents divorced after her mother and one of her father's girlfriends testified that Hank dosed her with LSD when she was a toddler.
 Carroll also alleged that Hank threatened to abduct his daughter and flee with her to a foreign country.
 Though Hank denied these allegations, his custody was revoked.

-In 1970, Carroll relocated with Love to the rural community of Marcola, Oregon, where they lived along the Mohawk River while Carroll completed her psychology degree at the University of Oregon.
-There, Carroll remarried to schoolteacher Frank Rodríguez, who legally adopted Love.
-Though Love was baptized a Roman Catholic, her mother maintained an unorthodox home; according to Love, "There were hairy, wangly-ass hippies running around naked [doing] Gestalt therapy", and her mother raised her in a gender-free household with "no dresses, no patent leather shoes, no canopy beds, nothing".

-Love attended a Montessori school in Eugene, Oregon, where she struggled academically and socially.
+Carroll relocated with Love to Oregon, residing in Marcola while completing a psychology degree at the University of Oregon.
+There, Carroll married schoolteacher Frank Rodríguez, who legally adopted Love.
+Love attended a Montessori school in Eugene, where she struggled academically and socially.
 She has said that she began seeing psychiatrists at "like, [age] three.
 Observational therapy.
 TM for tots.
 You name it, I've been there."
-At age nine, a psychologist noted that she exhibited signs of autism, among them tactile defensiveness.
-Love commented in 1995: "When I talk about being introverted, I was diagnosed autistic.
-At an early age, I would not speak.
-Then I simply bloomed."
+At age nine, a psychologist noted that she exhibited signs of autism, among them tactile defensiveness and nonverbal behavior.

 In 1972, Love's mother divorced Rodríguez, remarried to sportswriter David Menely, and moved the family to Nelson, New Zealand.
 Love was enrolled at Nelson College for Girls, but soon expelled for misbehavior.
-In 1973, Carroll sent Love back to Portland, Oregon, to be raised by her former stepfather and other family friends.

-At age 14, Love was arrested for shoplifting from a Portland department store and remanded at Hillcrest Correctional Facility, a juvenile hall in Salem, Oregon.
-While at Hillcrest, she became acquainted with records by Patti Smith, the Runaways, and the Pretenders, who later inspired her to start a band.
+In 1973, Carroll sent Love back to Portland, Oregon, where she was raised by her former stepfather and other family friends.
+At age 14, Love was arrested for shoplifting from a Woolworth store at Lloyd Center and remanded at Hillcrest Correctional Facility, a juvenile hall in Salem, Oregon.
+While at Hillcrest, she became acquainted with records by Patti Smith, the Runaways, and the Pretenders.
 She was intermittently placed in foster care throughout late 1979 until becoming legally emancipated in 1980, after which she remained staunchly estranged from her mother.

-Shortly after her emancipation, Love spent two months in Japan working as a topless dancer, but was deported after her passport was confiscated.
-She returned to Portland and began working at the strip club Mary's Club, adopting the surname Love to conceal her identity; she later adopted Love as her surname.
-She worked odd jobs, including as a DJ at a gay disco.
-Love said she lacked social skills, and learned them while frequenting gay clubs and spending time with drag queens.
-During this period, she enrolled at Portland State University, studying English and philosophy.
+After her emancipation, Love spent two months in Japan working as a topless dancer, but was deported after her passport was confiscated.
+She returned to Portland, working as a DJ at a gay disco and a dancer at Mary's Club, adopting the surname Love to conceal her identity; she later adopted Love as her surname.
+Love said she lacked social skills as a teenager, and learned them while frequenting gay clubs and spending time with drag queens.
+During this period, she briefly enrolled at Portland State University, studying English and philosophy.
 She later commented that, had she not found a passion for music, she would have sought a career working with children.